-Do you agree that the mission of CIRM should be "to accelerate stem cell treatments for patients with unmet medical needs?"
+Do you agree that the mission of CIRM should be "To Accelerate Stem Cell Therapies to Patients with Unmet Medical Needs?"
 The results were unequivocal.
-One hundred percent (100%) of Board members agreed with this statement.
-Results of the survey of external stakeholders were similar, with 95.4% of respondents (207 of 215) agreeing that CIRM's mission should be to accelerate stem cell treatments to patients with unmet medical needs.
+Onehundred percent (100%) of ICOC Board members agreed with this statement.
+Results of the survey of external stakeholders were similar, with 95.4% of respondents (207 of 215) agreeing that CIRM's Mission should be to accelerate stem cell treatments to patients with unmet medical needs.

-Exponentially advance CIRM's mission
+Exponentially advance CIRM's mission.